 Simple English definitions for legal terms

-Read a random definition: exculpatory-no doctrine
+Read a random definition: effective assistance of counsel

 The McCarran Act is a law passed in 1950 during the Cold War.
 It required members of the Communist party to register with the Attorney General and for Communist organizations to provide the government with a list of members.
 The law was declared unconstitutional in parts by the U.S. Supreme Court over the years, but it was not fully repealed until 1993.